Saarthak43/SOR-Session-3-guide/mission-2.md

 We have a bot inside gazebo which can use the the teleop key from plugin browser which helps you drive around .
 ### YOUR TASK?

-This repo didnt account for the carter wheels and creation of a teleop node - which helps us drive the bot from another terminal
+This repo didnt account for the caster wheels and creation of a teleop node - which helps us drive the bot from another terminal

 solve these two issues and screen record the video clearly showing the carter wheels and driving it around the teleop node